Code-Xavier/mariacatalina.com/data/blog/sotc/chapters/1sotc.md

 ---
 title: Chapter 01
-date: '01-02-2022'
+date: '01-01-2023'
 tags: ['shadows of the celetstials', 'books']
 draft: false
-summary: In Chapter _ of the Shadows of the Celetstials Series,
+summary: The Shadows of the Celetstials Series Continues!
 ---